 Develops and maintains positive working relationships with team members.

 Presents oneself with self‐assurance and maintain a positive image.

-Ensures the maintenance of patient confidentiality.
+Ensures the maintenance of patient and research participant confidentiality.

 Performs miscellaneous related duties and special projects as assigned.

 Master's Degree from a graduate program accredited by the American Board of Genetic Counseling.

 Experience in clinical or genomic research and/or prior manuscript publication a plus.

 Certification required within one year of employment.

 ABGC Board Certification preferred at time of hire.